zerob13/ServerSelfTalk/README.md

  Now is Sat May 30 2015 14:52:01 GMT+0800 (CST).
  Anakin, you're breaking my heart!
 And you're going down a path I cannot follow!

+ Now is Sat May 30 2015 14:53:01 GMT+0800 (CST).
+ You look absolutely beautiful.
+You truly belong here with us among the clouds.